Spring 2025 Course Descriptions

 Dana Little

-025 - Writing about Culture/Society - Encountering the Self
+025 - Writing about Culture/Society - Writing about Sports

-028 - Writing about Culture/Society - Framing and Solving UVa Problems
+028 - Writing about Culture/Society - Assessing Performance, Risk, and Reward

 Jon D'Errico

-029 - Writing about Identities - Stories of the "I"
+029 - Writing about Culture/Society - Writing about Sports

 Cory Shaman

-032 - Writing about Culture/Society - Writing about Landscape
+032 - Writing about the Arts - Writing about Comedy (as a Survival Skill)

 Cory Shaman